-Let’s have a look at some of the coolest pocket knife brands around right now.
+Let’s have a look at some of the best pocket knife brands around right now.
 From classic Schrade and Swiss Army options to more modern, lightweight designs – they’re all here.

 Karl Esener founded his cutters workshop, Victorinox in Switzerland back in 1884 when the country was one of Europe’s less well-off nations.
 But it was in 1891 when asked to develop a multi-purpose pocket knife for the Swiss Army that his company took off.
-Today the Swiss Army Knife is a household name, and still one of the coolest (and most practical) pocket knives on the market.
+Today, the Swiss Army Knife is a household name, and still one of the coolest (and most practical) pocket knife options on the market.

 Smith & Wesson

 Horace Smith and Daniel B Wesson originally founded their self-named company in 1852, creating firearms from their workshop in Springfield, Massachusetts.
 Over a century later, once the company had changed ownership several times, the business moved into law enforcement equipment like knives, flashlights and handcuffs.
-Today their small and practical pocket knives are super useful for tradesmen and adventurers who love the great outdoors.
+Today, their small and practical pocket knife range is filled with knives that are super useful for tradesmen and adventurers who love the great outdoors.

 Old Timer Knife